Skip navigation

 Exercising delegations in respect of oneself

-1. Delegates must not exercise a delegation if it contravenes the Conflict of Interest and Commitment Policy.
+1. Delegates must not exercise a delegation if it creates a conflict of interest, as outlined in the Disclosure of Interest Policy.

-2. Delegates must not approve an action or transaction in respect of themselves or their position.
-Therefore, delegates may not, for example, approve their own appointment, any form of remuneration or payment, or travel.
-Delegates will need approval from their supervisor for transactions from which delegates derive a direct personal benefit, except in the following examples.
+2. Delegates must not approve an action, matter or transaction in respect of themselves or their position.
+This includes the approval of delegation assignments in respect of acting arrangements for their own position.
+Delegates require approval from their supervisor for actions, matters or transactions from which the Delegate derives a direct personal benefit.

 Monitoring

-2. Senior Delegates are expected to maintain a watching brief, using all means at their disposal, over the exercise of delegations in their area.
-They are expected to take or recommend action in the form of the gradient of disciplinary procedures, including revocation of a delegation profile, if there is evidence of misuse of delegated authorities.
+3. Senior Delegates are expected to maintain a watching brief, using all means at their disposal, over the exercise of delegations in their area.
+They are expected to take or recommend action under the Policy: Code of Conduct and the misconduct provisions of the University Enterprise Agreement, if there is evidence of misuse of delegated authorities.

 Induction, training and briefing

-2. Senior Delegates are responsible for ensuring that new delegates appointed to their area are given appropriate training on delegations as part of the induction processes within their area.
+2. Senior Delegates are responsible for ensuring that new Delegates have details of their delegations advised and are given appropriate training on delegations as part of the induction processes within their area.

-• Staff members may obtain an individual report of their own delegations, or those held by positions they supervise, via HORUS.
+3. Staff can obtain information on their own delegations, or those held by positions they supervise, via HORUS.

 Proposals for new or modified delegations

-1. Proposals requesting new delegations, or modifications to existing delegations, will be sent to the Delegations Administrator who will make a recommendation to the Vice-Chancellor.
+1. Proposals for new delegations, or modifications to existing delegations, must be sent to the Delegations Administrator who will prepare a recommendation to the Vice-Chancellor.
+All approved changes will be reflected on the Delegations website and HR Management System, and will be communicated to stakeholders.

 Information